ThRSZ/COEN244-Assignments/As1/README.md

 ```
 - **Note:** The text declaring the Invoice was destroid was commented out to clarity of terminal display.

+The following tests were made in the `mainInvoice.cpp` file to test the efficacy of certain functions, namely the clone function, the copy constructor and the `getInvoiceAmount()` function.
+Each test wast defined as a `bool` value as a simple means of return a basic `true` or `false` conclusion to the respective test.

 ```cpp
 bool invoiceCloneTest(){